Skip to content

 He is strength.
 He is a force to be reckoned with.
 The protective identity I described earlier is one expression of that strength, but the strength itself is broader than the training.
 He is the calm that absorbs the chaos.
 He is the steady that lets me run fast.

 He is also, now, grandpa.
 Dallas was born on October 19, 2025, and the man who has been my detail guard and security and life partner became, in the space of one afternoon, also a grandfather.
 Michael has the touch with the baby that nobody else in the family has.
 He is the one who can put Dallas to sleep when nothing else is working.
 The combat-grade competence does not disappear when he is holding a sleeping six-month-old.
 It just gets quieter.
 He has big shoes to fill.
-The grandfather Dallas would have had if my father had lived to October 2025 was the man who put his eight-year-old daughter on a twelve-foot ladder in a garage to look at Saturn through a homemade telescope, and Michael knows that.
+The great-grandfather Dallas would have had if my father had lived to October 2025 was the man who put his eight-year-old daughter on a twelve-foot ladder in a garage to look at Saturn through a homemade telescope, and Michael knows that.
 He is stepping into a role another man would have filled, and he is doing it the only way a man with his integrity could do it — by not pretending the other man is not there, by knowing whose grandson he is holding, and by showing up anyway, every day, with the baby and the bottle and the calm hands and the willingness to be the second grandfather in the lineage of a child who will eventually be old enough to ask about the first one.

 Every CEO who has accomplished anything has someone like Michael.
 Most of them do not name the person in print.